Macrolol/rustix/README.md

 I am new to rust as well as systems programming but I am very interested in learning more about it.

-If you have anythiing you think I should know by looking at the code in this repository I would love to hear from you.
+If you have anything you think I should know by looking at the code in this repository I would love to hear from you.
 I appreciate all feedback on the project as my main focus is to improve as a programmer